volt-protocol/ethereum-credit-guild/credit.md

 The recent USDC peg stability has made it clear that there is no such thing as a perfectly fungible, instantly portable dollar.
 All stablecoins, bank deposits, Paypal balances, etc have some constraints in their fungibility and transferability under certain conditions.

-A traditional Peg Stability Module is possible in the architecture of CREDIT we've laid out here -- you just need a `LendingTerm` allowing minting of CREDIT 1:1 with USDC at 0% interest.
+A traditional Peg Stability Module is possible in the architecture of CREDIT we've laid out here -- you just need a `LendingTerm` allowing minting of CREDIT 1:1 with USDC at 0% interest, a call fee of 0, and a call period of 0.
 This is not the desired implementation, however, instead we prefer a potentially liquidatable vault that allows for an upward drift in credit price representing the accured yield: "mint 1 credit per 1.02 USDC at 4% interest".
 Arbitrage does not need to be risk free, in fact, it cannot be -- if the arbitrageur is not bearing this risk, the protocol and thus the stablecoin holders are.
 Maintaining a small interest rate and overcollateralization on arbitrage vaults will mean sacrificing a little bit of the upward peg stability the PSM offers, in exchange for ensuring an incentive exist for new loans to be opened against productive collateral.

 The current price of CREDIT is determined by the market; if bad debt occurs, system is more resilient to runs than a PSM model.While it's true that if all active borrowing positions were closed, the remaining CREDIT outstanding would be worthless, this has much less run risk than a PSM allowing on demand redemptions. gand instead though some may sell in a panic, allowing borrowers to repay at or above an appropriate discount based on the amount of bad debt in the system.
 So long as borrowing demand continues to exist, CREDIT can stabilize at a new price that accounts for the bad debt without distributing it unfairly to certain users.